Frequently Asked Questions

 No. We take wrestlers of all ages and abilities.
-We cater to the new student as well as the athlete preparing for national level competitions.
-We want the sport to fun or challenging'; depending on the commitment level of the athlete.
+We cater to the new student as well as the athlete preparing for national-level competitions.
+We want the sport to be fun or challenging, depending on the commitment level of the athlete.

 Does my ATHLETE need to live in the West Ottawa School District?

 No, any child from any school district may join us.
 In the past, we have had wrestlers from Holland, Allegan, Fennville, Hamilton, Zeeland, Hudsonville, Grand Haven, and even some home-school students.

 What should my wrestler bring?

 Here is a shortlist of items that we ask our athletes to bring:

 - Mouthguard (if an athlete has braces)

 Workouts will vary for each day and each age group.
 However, the basic philosophy is to keep wrestling fun for our younger athletes and teach them basic positions: games, conditioning, live situations, and a good portion of agility drills.
 We have modeled our youth program on 2012 Olympian Jake Herbert's Base Wrestling system.
 You can read more about it HERE.

 What is the Time commitment?